SnehaM-0305/NoteWell/README.md

 `sentence-transformers` and stored in ChromaDB, filtered by `note_id` metadata for note-scoped chat.

+Reindexing is always delete-then-upsert (`reindex_note_clean`), not upsert-only — upserting alone can leave stale, orphaned chunks behind if a note's chunk count ever shrinks.
 If the embedding dependencies are missing or a note hasn't been indexed, chat falls back to passing the whole note as context.
 It degrades rather than breaking.

 `POST /api/reindex` rebuilds the index from every note in the database.
 It also runs once in a background thread at startup, so notes generated before RAG existed get